ppzreboot/k-means-pp.js/readme.md

-# k-means++
+# kmeanspp.js
-k-means algorithm the js implementation.
+A JS/TS implementation of the k-means algorithm.